 - a) (5 pts) What is the conceptual advantage of multistate test tube design compared to multistate complex design in terms of design paradigms? - b) (5 pts) Consider sequence design for a library of 2 orthogonal DNA HCR amplifiers intended to detect different initiator sequences and operate independently in the same test tube at 23 °C. The HCR mechanism schematic is shown in Figure S1 (each DNA hairpin has a 12 nt toehold, 24 bp stem, and 12 nt loop) and the corresponding target test tubes are described in Sections S2.2.1 and S2.2.2 of the Supplementary Information.
 Sketch the target test tubes for your design (including target secondary structure and target concentration for each depicted on-target complex).
-How many tubes are there in your design ensemble? - c) (15 pts) Use executable tube_design of NUPACK 4 (described in the NUPACK User Guide) to design 2 orthogonal HCR amplifiers over this multistate test tube design ensemble using a 2% stop condition (You may find it useful to view the Simple Multitube Design Example in the NUPACK User Guide under Getting Started/Examples).
+How many tubes are there in your design ensemble? - c) (15 pts) Use executable tube\design of NUPACK 4 (described in the NUPACK User Guide) to design 2 orthogonal HCR amplifiers over this multistate test tube design ensemble using a 2% stop condition (You may find it useful to view the Multi-Tube Design Examples for design of N orthogonal reaction pathways in the NUPACK User Guide under Getting Started/Example Jupyter notebooks).
 Use hard sequence constraints to ensure GC content in the range 45%-55% and to ensure sequence diversity with at least 2 nucleotide types in each word of length 4.
-Leave all nucleotide, complex, and tube defect weights at the default value of 1 except for the global crosstalk tube which is assigned a weight of 2 (because you are designing N=2 orthogonal systems) to prevent the effect of crosstalk from being diluted in the design objective function as the number of orthogonal systems increases.
-Include your final designed sequences outputted in your notebook containing your tube_design function calls. - d) (5 pts) Plot the residual defects for your design ensemble (see Supplementary Information Section S2.4 and Figure S13 for an example with 4 orthogonal HCR amplifiers).
+Leave all nucleotide, complex, and tube defect weights at the default value of 1 except for the global crosstalk tube which is assigned a weight of 2 (because you are designing N = 2 orthogonal systems) to prevent the effect of crosstalk from being diluted in the design objective function as the number of orthogonal systems increases.
+Include your final designed sequences outputted in your notebook containing your tube\design function calls. - d) (5 pts) Plot the residual defects for your design ensemble and comment on any notable features (see Supplementary Information Section S2.4 and Figure S13 for an example with 4 orthogonal HCR amplifiers).
+The TAs will provide Python commands to make plotting the residual defects straightforward.